unjs/nitro/docs/2.deploy/20.providers/vercel.md

 To revalidate a page on demand:

 1. Create an Environment Variable which will store a revalidation secret
-    * You can use the command `openssl rand -base64 32` or https://generate-secret.vercel.app/32 to generate a random value.
+    - You can use the command `openssl rand -base64 32` or [Generate a Secret](https://generate-secret.vercel.app/32) to generate a random value.

 2. Update your configuration:

     ::code-group

     ```ts [nitro.config.ts]
     export default defineNitroConfig({
       vercel: {